microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     ![Jenkins Settings in Team Build](images/vsts-buildjenkinssettings.png)

 1. Next, select the **Get Sources** task.
 Since, we  are only triggering a Jenkins job from the build, there is no need to download the code to the VSTS build agent.
-Select **Advanced Options** and check the "Don't sync sources** option
+Select **Advanced Options** and check the **Don't sync sources** option

     ![Get Sources Settings in Team Build](images/vsts-getsourcessettings.png)

 1. Next, select the **Queue Jenkins Job** task.
 This task queues the job on the Jenkins server.
 Make sure that the services endpoint and the job name are correct.
 You will see the two options checked- leave them as-is.

      ![Jenkins Settings in Team Build](images/vsts-buildjenkinssettings1.png)

->The **Capture console output and wait for completion** option when selected, will capture the output of the Jenkins build console when the build runs, and also make the build  wait for the Jenkins Job to complete and return whether the job succeeded or failed.
-The **Capture pipeline output and wait for pipeline completion** option is very similar but applies to Jenkins pipelines (a build that has more than one job nested together).
+    {% include important.html content= "The **Capture console output and wait for completion** option when selected, will capture the output of the Jenkins build console when the build runs, and also make the build  wait for the Jenkins Job to complete and return whether the job succeeded or failed.
+The **Capture pipeline output and wait for pipeline completion** option is very similar but applies to Jenkins pipelines (a build that has more than one job nested together)." %}

 1. When the build is complete, the **Jenkins Download Artifacts** task will download the build artifacts produced by the Jenkins job to the staging directory

     ![Download Jenkins Artifact](images/downloadjenkinsartifact.png)

 1. Finally, we will publish the artifacts to VSTS.

 1. Click **Save & queue** to save the build definition and start a new build.

 ## Deploying Jenkins Artifacts with Release Management